benthecoder/JohnHopkinsDataScience/8_PracticalMachineLearning/Final-project/README.md

 ## Reproducibility
 Due to security concerns with the exchange of R code, your code will not be run during the evaluation by your classmates.
 Please be sure that if they download the repo, they will be able to view the compiled HTML version of your analysis.

+---

 ## Files description
 * Figs - plots from prediction diagnostics
 * human-activity-prediction.Rmd - rmarkdown file for project
 * human-activity-prediction.html - compiled html
 * rfmodel.rds - random forest model saved in rds file for faster knitting

+## Executive summary

+Using a random forest classifier with a k-fold cross validation of 7, the optimal model has an **accuracy of 0.993** and an OOB rate of **0.66%**.
+The variable importance plot shows that the roll_belt variable was most important in predicting the `classe` variable.

+Applying our model on the test set, we attain a similar **accuracy of 0.993**.
+Applying the model on the 20 test case in our validation set, we achieve 100% accuracy in predicting the right `classe` variable.